Intent health considerations and examples

 Example: Very good intent

-The next image shows details about the Account lookup intent.
+The next image shows details about the BookGuitarClass intent.
 In this image, notice that the intent health displays a green bar and indicates that the health is very good.
-The intent contains no conflicts, although the number of utterances is low.
-Consider adding more utterances to build the confidence of this intent.
+The intent contains a good number of utterances, and no potentially confused utterances.

 Click the image to enlarge.

-Next, look at the Cancel Application intent.
-In this image, the intent health is OK.
-The intent contains enough utterances, but five utterances are in conflict.
+Next, look at the Buy Guitar intent.
+In this image, the intent health is okay.
+The intent contains enough utterances, but a few utterances are potentially confused.

 Click the image to enlarge.

-In the first utterance, “cancel new loan,” when you hover over the Utterance in Conflict label, details about the conflict appear.
-Notice that the utterance is similar to one found in the “cancel loan” intent.
+In the first utterance, “I want to buy a new guitar,” when you hover over the Potential Confusion label, details about the confusion appear.
+Notice that the utterance is similar to one found in the “BookStudio” intent.

 Click the image to enlarge.

-The utterance, “cancel new loan” in the Cancel_Application intent is in conflict with the “cancel a loan” utterance in the Cancel_Loan intent.
-This image shows the Cancel_Loan intent and the conflicting utterance:
+The utterance, “I want to buy a new guitar” in the BuyGuitar intent is potentially confused with the “I want to a new guitar” utterance in the BookStudio.
+This image shows the BookStudio intent and the conflicting utterance:

 Click the image to enlarge.

-The two utterances mean the same thing in both intents.
+The two utterances are duplicates and mean the same thing in both intents.
 Consider deleting or rephrasing utterances that are too similar in different intents to avoid confusion.

 Example: Improve intent health

-In this example, the intent has a status of OK because it only contains four utterances.
+In this example, the intent has a status of OK because it only contains eight utterances.
 A new utterance appears in the list, but the flow has not been saved.
-The utterance summary indicates that you made changes, and that you have one utterance in conflict.
+The utterance summary indicates that you made changes, and that you have one potentially confused utterance.

 Click the image to enlarge.

-Notice what happens after you add the fifth utterance, resolve the conflict, and save the flow.
+Notice what happens after you add several more utterances, resolve the confusion, and save the flow.
 The status changes from OK to Very Good.
-Your intent now has at least five unique utterances that are not in conflict with another intent’s utterances.
+Your intent now has 20 unique utterances that are not confused with another intent’s utterances.

 Click the image to enlarge.